Should Artists Sell Products Online

 It would cost less to operate an online website for one year than it would be to work at a couple of fairs or to sell a couple of pieces of your art at a gallery or with an agent.

 Besides the amount of traffic an online business receives, the overhead cost is lower.
-I am not going to go into to much detail about the cost of running a brick and mortar business, but I will say it is more than twenty dollars a month.
+I will not go into too much detail about the cost of running a brick and mortar business, but I will say it is more than twenty dollars a month.

 The cost of operating an online business is inexpensive, and the traffic that an online business can receive is unimaginable.
-The more people that see your art, the higher the chance will be for you selling it.
+The more people who see your art, the higher the chance you will sell it.
 The lower the overhead cost is for you to sell your art, the higher the profit will be.
 To sell more art with lower overhead costs equals more money in your pocket.

-In the early 2000’s people were afraid of sharing their bank account info or credit card info online.
-Ebay and PayPal helped people feel safe with their online transactions.
 Every year that went by, online sales increased.
 Statista reported that the net sales of Amazon in 2015 were 107.01 billion dollars.
-I can almost guarantee that everyone that did not believe me in the early 2000’s are now shopping online.
+I can almost guarantee that everyone that did not believe me in the early 2000s is now shopping online.
 There is no better time than now to start an online art business.
 The benefits of selling art online are higher than ever.

 - Digital Portfolio

 You will have an up-to-date inventory list that will be accessible at all times.
-This will make it easier for you if you sell your work at fairs, or trying to answer an email.
-Just go to your gallery and you will have the information that you need.
+This will make it easier for you to sell your work at fairs or try to answer emails inquiring about your artwork.
+Just go to your online gallery, and see what is in stock.

-If you are feeling down about your artwork you will be able to lift yourself up by seeing how much you have grown as an artist within the past year or two.
+If you are feeling down about your artwork, you will be able to lift yourself by seeing how much you have grown as an artist within the past year or two.

 There are many benefits of selling art online.
 You will be able to have your art seen around the world.
 The costs of operating an online business are very low.
 You will make more profit selling your art online versus hiring an agent or selling your art at a gallery.
 There is no better time to start than now.